jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/duplicate/duplicate.rst

 Duplicate Field in Envelope
 ===========================

-Duplicate field disabled on envelope.
-For fill in duplicate field need to fill value in parent field.All duplicates fields which related to this parent field will be automatically fill.
+Duplicate field is disabled on envelope.
+To fill in duplicate field you have to fill value in parent field.
+All duplicates fields which related to this parent field will be automatically fill.

+If parent of the duplicate field is optional you can don't fill in parent field and in this case duplicate field will be emty too.